One Year After Walmart Massacre, El Paso Mourns — At A Distance

 Gonzalez is credited with saving dozens of lives.

-Today, she and El Paso are marking the anniversary of the deliberate targeting of Latinos.
+On Monday, she and El Paso are marking the anniversary of what authorities called the deliberate targeting of Latinos.
 Federal prosecutors have charged a suspect with hate crimes; he has pleaded not guilty.
 Authorities say he wrote a racist and xenophobic screed before driving hundreds of miles to target the city where 80% of residents are of Mexican descent.

 "I always say El Paso is familia.
 It's family," Gonzalez said.
 "I knew a lot of people who passed away in this tragic morning.
 That's how connected we are in El Paso."

-The city's mayor, Dee Margo, says a family resilience center established after the shooting estimates more than 30,000 people in the border community were directly affected by the massacre.
-On the day of the shooting, the Walmart was crowded with senior citizens, many of whom were depositing benefits checks that had just arrived, reports Angela Kocherga of member station KTEP.
+El Paso Mayor Dee Margo said a family resilience center established after the shooting estimates the massacre directly affected more than 30,000 people in the border community.
+On the day of the shooting, the Walmart was crowded with senior citizens, many of whom were depositing benefits checks that had just arrived, Angela Kocherga of NPR member station KTEP reported.
 More than half of the victims were over the age of 60.

 On Monday, in front of a row of hand-painted crosses bearing the names of the victims, 23 white doves were released in honor of those killed.
 Other makeshift memorials have been designed to maintain physical distancing guidelines as the city mourns in the middle of a global pandemic.
 Almost a half-million Texans have tested positive for the coronavirus.